zneupauer/AU-detector-GUI/README.md

 # AU Detector GUI

-This project is a graphical user interface (GUI) for detecting facial Action Units (AUs) using computer vision and machine learning.
-It uses dlib, OpenCV, scikit-learn, and other libraries for feature extraction and prediction.
+This project is a simple visualization tool created as part of a bachelor thesis focused on automatic facial expression analysis.
+It provides a graphical user interface (GUI) for visualizing the predictions of pre-trained models that detect facial Action Units (AUs).
+The tool uses libraries such as dlib, OpenCV, and scikit-learn to extract facial features from a static image and display the outputs of trained classifiers in an intuitive format.

 ## Requirements